zabbix/zabbix/templates/cloud/openstack/openstack_nova_http/README.md

 ## Configuration

+> Zabbix should be configured according to the instructions in the [Templates out of the box](https://www.zabbix.com/documentation/6.0/manual/config/templates_out_of_the_box) section.

+## Setup

+This template is not meant to be used independently.
+A host with __OpenStack by HTTP__ template will discover __Nova__ service automatically and create host prototype with this template assigned to it.

-You can specify an HTTP proxy to use by changing value of `{$OPENSTACK.NOVA.HTTP.PROXY}` user macro.
+If needed, you can specify an HTTP proxy for the template to use by changing value of `{$OPENSTACK.NOVA.HTTP.PROXY}` user macro.

 For tenant usage statistics, a custom time period can be chosen for which the data will be queried.
 This can be set with `{$OPENSTACK.NOVA.TENANT.PERIOD}` macro value.
 Value can be one of the following: